 Dr Lisa Conlon

 Lisa Conlon has been a registered nurse since 1989.
 For many years she was a Nursing Officer in the Royal Australian Navy, working in both Australia and internationally.
 On leaving full time military service, she commenced working at universities in both Australia and Sweden.
-She has also worked as a consultant for the World Health Organisation, designing and delivering training programs for Emergency and Disaster nursing.
-Her teaching interests include: perioperative nursing, emergency and disaster, and management.
-Her area of research focuses on military trauma team preparation and management.
+She has also worked as a consultant for the World Health Organisation and the International Council of Nurses, designing and delivering training programs for Emergency and Disaster nursing.
+Her teaching interests include: management and leadership and emergency and disaster.
+Lisa's area of research focuses on Emergency and Disaster preparation, military trauma team preparation and management.

 Doctor of Nursing (The University of Adelaide)